-I love dishes that use a lot of onions, but I hate the smell that lingers on my hands after cutting them.
+I love the flavor of dishes that use a lot of onions, but I hate when my hands smell like onions even days later.
 A couple of months ago, I had to chop a bunch of onions for a dish I took to the church potluck.
 I prayed for no one to sit near me at Mass because the smell was so strong!
-I know lots of women swear by the stainless steel trick (rubbing your hands on a piece of stainless steel under running water), but that doesn’t work for me.
-So, for the rest of you out there with super dry skin, here are some tips to get rid of the onion smell on hands.
+I know lots of women swear by the stainless steel trick (rubbing your hands on a stainless steel faucet or on a piece of stainless steel under running water), but that doesn’t work for me.
+So, for the rest of you out there with super dry skin, here are some tips to get rid of the onion smell on your hands.

 Before you try these tips, you may want to try the stainless steel trick, as that seems to work for many people.
-Just rub your hands along your faucet after washing them.
+Just rub your hands along your sink faucet or stainless steel utensils like forks or a stainless steel spoon after washing them to get rid of the odor.
 If that doesn’t work, start with these tips!

-1. Try Salt to Remove Onion Smell on Hands
+1. Try Salt to Remove the Onion Smell

 2. Don’t Forget Your Nails

 Do you remember to clean under your nails after chopping pungent veggies?
 I was forgetting it nearly every time.
-Grab a nailbrush and suds it up with plain dish detergent.
+Grab a nail brush and suds it up with plain dish soap, liquid soap, or a bar of soap.
 Scrub underneath your nails and rinse with cold water.
 If dish detergent isn’t strong enough, try laundry detergent instead.
 (I know it’s weird, but you won’t be doing it that often.)

 3. Wash with Lemon Juice to Remove the Onion Smell from Your Hands

-What trick do you use to get rid of onion smell on your hands?
-Get more household tips here!
+What trick do you use to get rid of onion smell on hands?

 If you enjoyed this post on how to get onion smell off hands, you may also like: